WALKABOUT — CLASSIC FILM PICK

 Based loosely on a novel by James Vance Marshall, Roeg's first solo effort is a complex treatise on ecology, racism, and a culture clash between primitive man and his industrially-bound white neighbors.

 Roeg employs an unsettling sonic landscape of radio-wave aural stimulus to underscore the harsh juxtaposition between modern technology and the sounds of the natural world.
 Noisy transistor radio squeals and beeps screech in a harmonic disruption to the sounds of birds and buzzing insects.

-A wealthy Australian businessman takes his 14-year-old daughter and six-year-old son into the arid Outback for a picnic.
+A wealthy Australian businessman takes his 14-year-old daughter and six-year-old son into the parched Outback for a picnic.
 The children are dressed in their private school uniforms.
-The father drives his black Volkswagen Bug until it runs out of gas.
-As the lanky girl sets food out on a scarf, a portable radio plays.
-The boy plays on a cluster of rocks.
-After viewing his children through a pair of binoculars, the man takes out a pistol and fires at his children.
+The superficially successful father drives the siblings in his black Volkswagen bug until it runs out of gas in the desert.
+As the lanky daughter sets food out on a scarf, a portable radio provides a pop music soundtrack.
+Her six-year-old brother plays on a cluster of rocks.
+After viewing them through binoculars, the father takes out a pistol and fires on his offspring.
 They flee.
-He sets the car on fire and blows his brains out.
-So it is that the siblings begin a journey for survival that mirrors the "walkabout" tradition of a 16-year-old Aborigine living alone off the land as his tribal ancestors have done for thousands of years.
-He will save them.
-The favor will not be returned.
+He sets the car on fire and blows out his brains.
+Thus begins our desperate tale of familial survival.

 The freshly minted refugee siblings begin a journey for subsistence that mirrors the "walkabout" tradition of a 16-year-old Aborigine boy they meet along the way.
 He lives alone, off of the land, just as his tribal ancestors have done for thousands of years.
 He will rescue the boy and girl from a terrible fate.
 The favor will not be returned.
 Quite the opposite.